 10. Check-In Requirements

 The student must check in at the area office before occupying a room.
 At that time, building and room access will be arranged by the office using key or card access as appropriate for the assignment.
-Students must also review a room condition report by the designated deadline for this check-in.
-This form, when countersigned by a University representative, is the basis for assessment of any damage or loss attributable to the resident at the termination of the occupancy period.
+Students must also review and submit an online room condition report by the designated deadline for this check-in.
+This form is the basis for assessment of any damage or loss attributable to the resident at the termination of the occupancy period.
 Failure to review and sign the form by the designated deadline will result in the student assuming responsibility for all damages in the room.

 11. Checkout Requirements

 At the termination of the occupancy period, the student must complete the checkout procedure through a Residence Life or Greek Life staff member or by express checkout.
-A student checkout consists of a) removal of personal belongings and refuse so the room is as clean as it was at the time of check-in, b) scheduling in advance and keeping a checkout appointment with a building staff member, c) reviewing the room condition as recorded on the room condition report, d) signing the room condition report, and e) returning all keys/key cards for the room, suite, or building to the staff member.
+A student checkout consists of a) removal of personal belongings and refuse so the room is as clean as it was at the time of check-in, b) scheduling in advance and keeping a checkout appointment with a building staff member, c) reviewing the room condition as recorded on the room condition report, and d) returning all keys/key cards for the room, suite, or building to the staff member.
 Express checkout, when available, allows a student to drop off key/key card and waive his/her rights to appeal any damage charges.
 The room condition report will be completed in his/her absence.

 Failure to complete the proper checkout procedure will result in an improper checkout fee of $100 in addition to any lost key/key card and room charges that may accrue until the room is inspected in absentia by a staff member.